GabRodPul/food-saviors/docs/installation.md

 Start the database:

+> [!TODO]
-> [!TODO]: Implement an alternative way to check for port usage without netcat.
+> Implement an alternative way to check for port usage without netcat.

 - Setup the database in a Docker container: